thebrumby/HotWalletClaimer/README.md

 Hello, Fellow Crypto Game Enthusiasts!
 Maintaining the Telegram Claim Bot takes around 40 hours a week, and we currently receive $20 a month in donations.
 If you find the scripts useful and want to support our ongoing development, consider becoming a [Patreon](https://www.patreon.com/TelegramClaimBot) or treat us to a [cup of coffee](https://www.buymeacoffee.com/HotWallletBot) ☕ for as little as $5.
 Your contribution helps keep the project actively maintained and expanding!

 You can also support us at no cost by subscribing to and watching our [YouTube channel](https://www.youtube.com/channel/UCygSGwCLIaQAZiYs1lLcRGw), where we share more content and insights.
 Prefer crypto?
-Donations are welcome on any of [26 supported chains](https://github.com/thebrumby/HotWalletClaimer/blob/main/extras/chains.md), including BSC, Polygon, or Ethereum, to:
+Donations are welcome of any token through any of these [26 supported chains](https://github.com/thebrumby/HotWalletClaimer/blob/main/extras/chains.md), including BSC, Polygon, or Ethereum, to:
 ```
 0x070411DD6D9Ef8331F57349dD1952D3921456AA6
 ```